If you’ve been having some back or neck pain while working lately, it might be time to assess things. The dangers of sitting badly are real.

 Ergonomics for laptops

 Do not work with your laptop in your lap.
 Prop it up on your desk at a reasonable height.
+You can use a laptop riser to achieve that.

 Consider connecting a different keyboard to your laptop so that you can adjust the space between the keys and the computer screen.